 So appreciate your local Colin Hanna, but don’t let him snow you into thinking the financial sector is “driving” the economy.
 The road to hell is filled with good intentions—and fuzzy notions.

 Brian Czech is the founder and executive director of the Center for the Advancement of the Steady State Economy.
-He is the author of three books, Supply Shock, Shoveling Fuel for a Runaway Train, and The Endangered Species Act, as well as more than 50 academic journal articles.
+He is the author of three books, as well as more than 50 academic journal articles.